 As you can see, eating a raw leech isn’t very pleasant.
 So even though it is possible, it isn’t highly recommended.
 Next, we’ll jump into ways you can cook leeches to make eating them a little more palatable.

 If you are in a situation where you may need to eat a leech, you may not have the means necessary to cook it.
 However, it can be much easier to digest if you cook the leech before eating.
-Clearly a plate of leeches will never taste great, but cooked leeches are much better than just eating them raw.
+A plate of leeches will never taste great, but cooked leeches are much better than just eating them raw.

 There are several ways that you can cook a leech if need be.
 Some ways that you can do so are: